qkzk/fm/readme.md

 - [x] Refactor preview using a common trait & macros
 - [x] fix previewing non normal file hangs by preventing previewing...
+- [x] send a notification when files are copied or moved

 ## TODO